peteroupc/MailLib/docs/PeterO.Text.ProtocolStrings.md

 <b>Return Value:</b>

 A nickname prepared for comparison under the Nickname profile in RFC 8266.
 Returns null if that string is invalid under that profile (including if <i>str</i>
 is null or empty).
-For comparison purposes, return values of this method should be compared code point by code point (see RFC 8266, sec.
+For comparison purposes, return values of this method hould be compared code point by code point (see RFC 8266, sec.
 2.4).

 <a id="OpaqueStringEnforce_string"></a>
 ### OpaqueStringEnforce